A fantastic dish is rich in flavor. I cannot pass it up!

-The wonderful aroma of cooking lead us to a patio table and our senses could not wait to see the menu.
+The wonderful aroma of cooking led us to a patio table and our senses could not wait to see the menu.

 If you know me, you know that I will never eat pasta in a restaurant, except if I am in Italy, of course.

-So here I am and ordered this absolutely fantastic dish of pasta, shrimp, tomatoes, and garlic.
+So here I am and I ordered this fantastic dish of pasta, shrimp, tomatoes, and garlic.

-It gives the pasta that gorgeous deep black color, as it adds this amazing rich flavor with a hint of the sea.
+It gives the pasta that gorgeous deep black color, as it adds this fantastic rich flavor with a hint of the sea.

 Let’s dive into this quick and easy recipe

-While the water is boiling and the pasta is cooking, start cleaning the raw shrimps by deveining them and season with salt and pepper.
+While the water is boiling and the pasta is cooking, start cleaning the raw shrimp by deveining them and season with salt and pepper.

-Do not overcook the shrimps.
-Make sure that the skin is barely orangey-pink when you remove them from the skillet.
+- Do not overcook the shrimp.
+Ensure the skin is barely orangey-pink when you remove them from the skillet.
 Overcooking them will render them chewy and hard to eat or fully enjoy.